 This is the kind of thing that kept me up as child around thirty years ago.

 About eight years ago, I started envisioning a solution to this problem again.
 This time, it wasn’t just for insurance purposes.
 It was more so that I could conceivably get rid of the bulk of my collection, but I wanted to do it in a way where I felt like I wasn’t giving away something potentially valuable.
-I didn’t want to sell something for less than it was worth.
+I didn’t want to sell something for less than it was worth1.

 I got discouraged.

 My mindset since those days has become one of trying to find existing tools if possible instead of trying to create something new.
 For one thing, I don’t give new web apps much merit.
-Even things that look amazing; sites that I submit my email address in the hopes of at the very least landing my username, I rarely care about once I get the email that the serviced has launched.
-For another, writing new services that people depend on is hard.
+Even things that look amazing; sites that I submit my email address in the hopes of at the very least landing my username, I rarely care about once I get the email that the serviced has launched4.
+For another, writing new services that people depend on is hard5.
 I didn’t know if I had the skills or desire to take on that task.

 For the past several years, I’ve opted to use an off-the-shelf database.
 Comic Collector, while it’s thorough, is terrible to use.
 Its interface is inscrutable.
 No matter how long I use it, I have to relearn how to do fundamental things all the time.
 It looks like it was designed by someone who’d just as soon keep track of their collection in a spreadsheet or by writing SQL queries by hand.

 Cut to today.
-After talking with someone at GIANT Conf about a (now stagnant) service that had a similar goal, I started thinking about this again.
+After talking with someone at GIANT Conf about a (now stagnant) service that had a similar goal6, I started thinking about this again.
 Today is a different world than eight years ago.
 Today I’m inspired by things like Letterboxd.
 I’m inspired to not be the total train wreck of a UI of Goodreads and Comic Collector.
 I’m inspired to make something that’s different enough and better enough than anything else out there that it has the possibility of surviving.
 Something that is at a minimum an app that I would use myself from now until forever.

 I’m still not a sysadmin.
 I’m still not a great programmer.
 I feel like I can barely manage to get out of my own way when I’m coding.
 But what matters is I’m (again) developing a vision for what I want this to be and I feel like I know enough more than I did eight years ago that I could see this happening in a usable way that more than a handful of people will use.